jstet/prescript/README.md

 7. once script has finished, see [here](https://docs.hetzner.com/de/robot/storage-box/access/access-overview) for file retrieval options

 ## Script Requirements
-- Yor script directory has to contain a subdirectory where the script writes output to
+- Yor scripts repo has to contain a subdirectory where the script writes output to
-- Your script directory has to contain a requirements.txt
+- Your scripts directory has to contain a requirements.txt

 ## Misc